Spain and France need penalty shootouts to join Germany and Portugal in Nations League semifinals

 Rasmus Kristensen headed in the right way for the equalizer in the 56th, getting his first Denmark goal in the process.

-Ronaldo made it goal No. 136 when he squeezed the ball in from close range but Christian Eriksen made it 2-2 moments later when he turned in a cross, only for Trincão to put the game into extra time and then score again.
+Ronaldo made it international goal No. 136 when he squeezed the ball in from close range but Christian Eriksen equalized for 2-2 moments later when he turned in a cross, only for Trincão to put the game into extra time and then score again.

 Goncalo Ramos added the fifth goal.